Bringing joy to the lives of over 650,000 guests annually.

 The Gwen Frostic Woodland Shade Garden commemorates the artistic influence of this well-known naturalist artist and features woodland plants like ferns, hostas, bleeding hearts, rhododendrons and azaleas.
 The Leslie E. Tassell English Perennial & Bulb Garden and the New American Garden are two additional outdoor features highlighting the organization’s continuing commitment to horticulture.

-The sculpture program at Frederik Meijer Gardens & Sculpture Park is composed of both a world-renowned permanent collection and dynamic exhibition programs.
-The permanent collection features more than 180 works, including important works from Auguste Rodin and Edgar Degas, to Henry Moore and Alexander Calder, to Mark di Suvero and Andy Goldsworthy.
+The sculpture program at Frederik Meijer Gardens & Sculpture Park is composed of both an internationally-acclaimed permanent collection and dynamic exhibition programs.
+The permanent collection features nearly 300 works including important examples ranging from Auguste Rodin and Edgar Degas, to Henry Moore and Alexander Calder to Louise Bourgeois and Richard Serra.
 Works are sited in both interior settings such as the conservatories as well as featured outdoors across the gardens and grounds.
-The greatest concentration of work is featured in a 30-acre sculpture park, which hosts both colossal and more traditional scale works sensitively sited in a natural environment.
-Of special interest is the colossal sculpture, The American Horse by Nina Akamu, as well as masterworks by Claes Oldenburg and Coosje van Bruggen, Alexander Liberman and Richard Hunt.
+The greatest concentration of work is featured in a 30-acre sculpture park, which plays host to both colossal and more traditional scale works sensitively sited in a natural environment.
+Of special interest are recent acquisitions by Ai Weiwei, Lee Ufan and Coosje van Bruggen.
 Learn more about the Sculpture Park »

 The Lena Meijer Children’s Garden is one of the most interactive children’s gardens in the country.
 Here children can look through viewing ports to answer questions about sculpture, dig into the sand quarry to uncover information about fossils and build bridges over the Great Lakes water feature.
 They can explore tree houses, a log cabin, a butterfly labyrinth, a sense garden and a child-sized beaver lodge.
 Highlighting hundreds of plants as well as whimsical, child-oriented sculptures, it is perhaps the only children’s garden in the United States with natural wetlands running right through the middle of it.